//

 MonTueWedThuFriSatSun

-• SpRs will manage 1 – 3 clerking SHOs and 1 F1 in one shift.
+• SpRs and IMT3 will manage 1 – 3 clerking SHOs and 1 F1 in one shift.

 • Trainees have reported having to manage a cardiac arrest in every other shift.